susantabiswas/shell-lite/README.md

 2. **Tokenize**: Splits the input into command and arguments
 3. **Execute**:
    - Checks if the command is a built-in
-   - If not, forks a new process and executes the external command
+   - If not, forks a new process and executes the external command by replacing the process space of child process with external program.
 4. **Wait**: Waits for the command to complete
 5. **Loop**: Returns to step 1

-Key components:
-- `repl_loop()`: Main shell loop
-- `tokenize_line()`: Parses input into tokens
-- `execute_cmd()`: Determines if command is built-in or external
-- `launch_cmd()`: Creates child process for external commands

-## Limitations

-This is a learning project with several limitations:
-- No advanced features like pipes, redirections, or job control
-- Limited error handling
-- No command history or line editing
-- No environment variable expansion
-- No wildcards or filename completion

 ## Acknowledgements
 - https://brennan.io/2015/01/16/write-a-shell-in-c/